hongsolos/DB-Search-Engine/README.md

 ## Background

-This project's goal is to build a data crawler program to retrieve data from Steam website.
-These data will be kept in our form of a database, and will be used by another program to build a search engine.
+As a continuation of Data Crawler project, the goal is to index of the crawled data into a search database.
+For this project, Solr will be used as the main building block and almost 90% will be done in Java.

 ## Installation Instructions